vcrsoft/vcrsoft.github.io/_posts/doctorAssistance.md

 ---
 layout: post
 title: "Doctor Assistance through AI"
-excerpt: "Learn how AI-powered chatbots are transforming patient engagement in modern healthcare practices."
+excerpt: "Learn how AI-powered chatbots assist healthcare providers."
 ---

 While our chatbots are patient-facing, they also assist doctors, nurses and other medical staff in performing their duties.